Study with us

 We will ask you to submit two examples of teacher-marked written work, which can be on any subject (though will preferably include at least one on a musical subject).
 In addition, we ask for two teacher-marked harmony and counterpoint exercises or, if you do not study harmony and counterpoint, two examples of any teacher-marked technical musical work or compositions that you have written.

 If you have any questions or concerns about the written work, please don’t hesitate to contact the Director of Studies in Music.

-If called, you will normally have two interviews: a subject interview, which lasts about 50 minutes and is carried out by the College's Director of Studies and another music specialist; and a shorter (about 30 minutes) interview with the Director of Music-Making and a member of the College's admissions team.
+If called, you will normally have two interviews: a subject interview, which lasts about 50 minutes and is carried out by the College's Director of Studies and another music specialist; and a shorter (about 30 minutes) interview with other members of the College's admissions team.
 The aim of the interviews is to determine your enthusiasm and aptitude for the course.

 For the interview with the Director of Studies, you'll be asked to comment on a short piece of music and a passage of text about music, which you'll be given time to look at before the interview.
 During both interviews, you might be asked to expand on, or to explain some of the ideas advanced in your application and any written work you have sent, as well as to talk about the different kinds of music you are studying at A Level.